 If the product works as intended, you introduce infective juveniles to your lawn where they can find and infect grubs lurking in the soil.

-The targeting of pests by nematodes is fairly broad, not specific.
+Nematodes target pests broadly, not specifically.
 Different species and subspecies of nematodes work best with certain categories of grubs.
 Beneficial nematodes are often sold as mixtures of different species that will work against a much wider assortment of pests.
 They will also kill non-targeted insects that weren’t doing any harm and may even have helped reduce the number of pests.

 Researchers consider the risk to populations of non-targeted organisms to be pretty low (some individuals will be killed, but population numbers will usually bounce back), but you cannot specifically target pest species and not kill anything else.